-• The medical literature (both peer reviewed and gray, including State Web sites).

-- Relevant clinicians.

-- Organizational stakeholders (our consortium partners, as well as advisory board members,
+- Medical literature (both peer reviewed and gray, including state websites). - Relevant clinicians. - Organizational stakeholders (our consortium partners, as well as advisory board members, see below). - Multi-disciplinary, geographically diverse expert panel including clinicians and academicians. - CAPQuaM's scientific team.

-- see below).

-- A multidisciplinary, geographically diverse expert panel, including clinicians and academicians.

-- CAPQuaM's scientific team.

-Clinical criteria, including consideration of inclusion and exclusion criteria, were developed using a modified version of the RAND/UCLA modified Delphi Panels.
+Clinical criteria, including consideration of inclusion and exclusion criteria, were developed using a modified version of the RAND/UCLA Delphi Panels.
 CAPQuaM sought recommendations from major clinical societies and other stakeholders to identify academic and clinician expert panel participants with a variety of backgrounds, clinical and regional settings, and expertise.
 The product of this process was participation by a broad group of experts in the development of clinically detailed scenarios leading to the measures.